HafizFasih/icp-book/icp-book/docs/part2-history/02-aligarh-movement.md

 ### 1. Educational Reforms (The Foundation)

-The primary objective of the Aligarh Movement was to equip Muslims with modern knowledge, as Sir Syed believed that the lack of Western education was the root cause of their backwardness.
+The main goal of the Aligarh Movement was to give Muslims modern knowledge, as Sir Syed believed that the lack of Western education was the main reason for their backwardness.

 **Scientific Society (1863):**
-- Established at Ghazipur
+- Set up at Ghazipur
-- Primary mission: Translate major English works on science and history into Urdu/Persian
+- Main task: Translate major English works on science and history into Urdu/Persian
-- Made modern knowledge accessible to Muslims who did not know English
+- Made modern knowledge available to Muslims who did not know English
-- Democratized Western scientific thought in the Muslim community
+- Spread Western scientific knowledge in the Muslim community

 **MAO College (1877):**
-- The crowning achievement of the movement
+- The greatest achievement of the movement
 - Upgraded from a school founded in 1875
-- Modeled after Cambridge and Oxford universities
+- Based on Cambridge and Oxford universities
-- Provided Muslims with Western education alongside Islamic teachings
+- Gave Muslims Western education along with Islamic teachings
-- Produced a generation of educated Muslim leaders who later spearheaded the freedom struggle
+- Produced a generation of educated Muslim leaders who later led the freedom struggle
-- Became the intellectual center of Muslim politics
+- Became the thinking center of Muslim politics

 **Muhammadan Educational Conference (1886):**
 - Founded to spread the message of Aligarh beyond one city